Credit: @edwardsgparham on Instagram

 Credit: @chq1874 on Instagram

 Some of the biggest art festivals and performances take place in the summer months, taking advantage of longer, warmer days.
-On June 14, enjoy free admission to some of the world’s finest art collections on the Upper East Side along Fifth Avenue at the Museum Mile Festival in New York City.
-Visit the hometown of Wizard of Oz author L. Frank Baum and participate at the Oz-stravaganza (June 3–5), the largest and longest-running Wizard of Oz-themed festival in the world at the All Things Oz Museum in Central New York.
-Check out Corn Hill Art Festival (July 9-10) in Rochester, the award-winning summer arts festival that takes over nine streets and features hundreds of artists and musicians from across the country, with beer and wine gardens to enjoy from.
-For outdoor performances, grab your free ticket to Shakespeare in the Park in Central Park’s open-air Delacorte Theater for modern reimaginings of Richard III (June 17–July 17) and As You Like It (August 10–September 11).
-The Hudson Valley also hosts its Shakespeare Festival (July 7–September 18), with a modern retelling of Romeo & Juliet.
+On June 13, enjoy free admission to some of the world’s finest art collections on the Upper East Side along Fifth Avenue at the Museum Mile Festival in New York City.
+Visit the hometown of Wizard of Oz author L. Frank Baum and participate at the Oz-stravaganza (June 2–4), the largest and longest-running Wizard of Oz-themed festival in the world at the All Things Oz Museum in Central New York.
+Check out Corn Hill Art Festival (July 8-9) in Rochester, the award-winning summer arts festival that takes over nine streets and features hundreds of artists and musicians from across the country, with beer and wine gardens to enjoy from.
+For outdoor performances, grab your free ticket to Shakespeare in the Park in Central Park’s open-air Delacorte Theater for a modern reimagining of Hamlet (June 8-August 6).
+The Hudson Valley also hosts its Shakespeare Festival (May 31–September 17), with Henry V, Love’s Labor’s Lost, and Penelope.
 The Chautauqua Institution’s (pictured) nine-week summer season begins, welcoming over 100,000 people for a schedule of performing and visual arts events, workshops, and lectures.

 Credit: Courtesy of Revette Studio

 With flowers and trees in full bloom, and long bright days, there’s no better time to recenter, connect with nature, and kickstart your wellness goals for the year.
 Nestled in the tranquil Catskills Mountains, YO1 Wellness Resort & Spa (pictured) offers the ultimate wellness getaway, with health programs, spa treatments and curative therapies tailored to your personal goals to help you relax and reset.
-The 20th Annual Solstice in Times Square takes place on June 21, with all day yoga classes for first-timers and experienced yogis.
-Register for the Lake Placid Marathon & Half Marathon on June 12 and run through the charming village of Lake Placid with epic mountain views along the route.
-If you like to keep things simple, detox and destress from everyday life on a camping trip in one of New York State’s beautiful State and National parks for some calming forest bathing.
+The 21st Annual Solstice in Times Square takes place on June 21, with all-day yoga classes for first-timers and experienced yogis.
+Register for the Lake Placid Marathon & Half Marathon on June 11 and run through the charming village of Lake Placid with epic mountain views along the route.
+If you like to keep things simple, detox and destress from everyday life on a camping trip in one of New York State’s beautiful state and national parks for some calming forest bathing.